-- The practice offered extended hours on a Monday evening until 8 pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - The practice participated in the older adults admission avoidance scheme and employed two members of staff, a rehabilitation technician and a clinical case manager to help meet the needs of this group of patients. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately.
+- The practice offered an extended hours on a Monday and Wednesday evening until 8 pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability and mental health needs. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Childhood-immunisations and flu-clinics were provided at any time and whooping-cough vaccination offered to pregnant-ladies with a 64% uptake.
+The details regarding these vaccinations had been advertised in the local Polish language newspaper. - Same day appointments were available for children and those patients with medical problems that require same day consultation.
+Patients we spoke with confirmed that invariably an appointment was provided on the day for those in clinical need. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately.
 They could be referred to other providers for vaccines such as Yellow Fever. - There were disabled facilities, a hearing loop and translation services available.
+A stair lift was fitted to assist patients in reaching clinical rooms on the first floor. - Patients were called for their consultation by means of a public address system.
+We found that the message was on occasions indistinct or even unintelligible.
+One person who submitted a CQC feedback card commented that as they were partially deaf they could not hear their name being called. - The practice had recently recruited a receptionist who spoke Russian and Lithuanian. - One GP spoke Portuguese, Spanish and French. - Recall letters were sent in a variety of languages at the request of the recipient.